EMERGENCY OVERNIGHT SHELTER and DAYTIME RESOURCES

 - Locating permanent housing

 If you are age 18 and older and in need of I-HELP emergency shelter services, contact the I-HELP Hotline at 480-389-1277.
 If staff are unavailable, please leave a message.
 The I-HELP staff will return your call within 1 business day.
 If a spot in shelter is available, an appointment for an intake interview will be scheduled.
-Shelter beds are offered on a first-come, first-served basis and are reserved only for those actively engaged in case management services.
+Shelter beds are offered on a first-come, first-served basis with a goal to engage those interested in case management services.